 Donor child Emma: I always felt like the most wanted child on the planet

 22-year-old Emma from Denmark has always known that she was donor-conceived.
 In this interview, Emma shares her thoughts about growing up as a donor child.
-She also tells us why she is happy that her donor is anonymous, and shares her advice for parents of donor-conceived children.
+She also tells us why she is happy that her donor is a Non-ID Release Donor, and shares her advice for parents of donor-conceived children.